FREEDOM RANGER MEAT CHICKENS

-Driven by Maria Spivak's TED talk highlighting massive honey bee losses, I decided to add bee hives to the farm a few years ago.
+Driven by Maria Spivak's TED talk highlighting massive honey bee losses, I decided to add bee hives to the farm.
 Keeping bees seems to be a positive action in the face of a multifaceted environmental problem.

-I was surprised that I find bees as fascinating as my sheep and chicken flocks and I was energized by the support and strong scientific bent of our local bee group, Beekeepers of the Susquehanna Valley.
+I was surprised that I find bees as fascinating as my sheep and fowl flocks and I was energized by the support and strong scientific bent of our local bee group, Beekeepers of the Susquehanna Valley.
 And finally, I was delighted to discover that I love dark honey.

 For me, soap making is fun kitchen chemistry without the lab report.
 Rendering beef tallow (from a nearby farm that raises pastured beef since we no longer raise cows) and making soap seems a sensible way to utilize an otherwise wasted by-product of raising meat.
 A bar of Lilac Hill Soap, made from a blend of tallow, coconut oil, olive oil and scenting or essential oils, cleanses well without drying the skin.

 Murphy the donkey

 Why a donkey?
 Because compared to a guardian dog, a donkey is quiet and he eats the same diet as the animals he is guarding.
 Donkeys have a natural aversion to canine, both wild and domesticated.
 Even though I have rarely seen or heard coyotes, the flocks need safeguarding.
-The sheep especially need protection from dogs, who love to chase sheep to the point of exhaustion and death.
-Although Murphy is a mini, his alarming bray is a loud deterrent to predators and his ears pinned, teeth bared charge keeps dogs away from the animals in his care.
+The sheep especially need protection from dogs, who love to chase sheep to the point of exhaustion.
+Although Murphy is a mini, his alarming bray is a loud deterrent to predators and his ears pinned, teeth-bared charge keeps dogs away from the animals in his care.
 Although purchased to guard the sheep, he loves attention from us.